dusk-gg/dusk/docs/blog/2024-12-05-7-ai-games-in-7-days.md

 * Structured output, e.g. asking the AI to produce JSON, seems to greatly decrease the appropriateness of the responses and limits the pseudo-creativity of the output.
 * The common advice is to repeat important parts of prompts towards the end of the initial prompt.
 This didn't seem to have much effect this week.
 Adding explicit rules at the end of the prompt that re-enforced some of the initial prompt had a larger impact.
 * Calling out early in the prompt that `we're playing a game` seems to result in the AI having a decent grasp immediately that there is likely to be a series of interactions.
 It also seems to set a tone for responses.
-* Using the `system` vs `user` role does have an impact. `system` should be used to set the rules of the game and the general structure. `user` should be used to provide player input.
+* Using the `system` vs `user` role does have an impact. `system` should be used to set the rules of the game and the general structure. `user` should be used to capture player input.
 Prompting a set of runes using `user` role doesn't work as well as using `system`.
 Prompting player input in `system` role works find as long as you're prefixing the input with `the user entered...` but this becomes awkward quickly.
 Using `system` for player input also leaves more room open for players providing input to try and change the rules.

 ## Conclusion

 It's been a fun, if tiring, week writing a game a day.
 The games themselves have come out pretty fun and I'm looking forward to how they do when they hit the 100,000's of players available on the Rune platform.
-Pretty much all the guidance on writing prompts generally applied to using it for games - though it is quite difficult to keep the AI from expanding outside of the rules you want to enforce for the game.
+Pretty much all the guidance on writing prompts generally applied to using it for games - though it is somewhat challenging to keep the AI from expanding outside of the rules you want to enforce for the game.
 With the addition of this easy AI API into the SDK I can't wait to see what developers build!

 Want to learn more?
 Join us on [Discord](https://discord.gg/rune-devs) for a chat!